 Any commercial use of Miami’s name or trademarks requires advanced permission from the university via a contract or trademark license agreement.
 Once approved, the business or person requesting permission becomes a "licensee" and the individual products (or services) become "licensed products" (or "licensed services").
-Items manufactured for internal use, by students, faculty or staff, must be first approved internally and must be manufactured by a licensed vendor.

 Miami University has contracted with the Licensing Resource Group, LLC (LRG) to help manage the University's trademark and licensing program.
 LRG helps to administer the application process, collect royalties, assist with artwork approvals, and provide guidance with enforcement.
 LRG's website has more information about collegiate licensing to further assist a potential licensee.